effjot/stiefogen/README.md

 # stiefogen – a Stiefo shorthand generator

-Python program that uses PyQT5 to transcribe plain text into Stiefo Grundschrift (as PDF).
+Python program that uses PyQt5 to transcribe plain text into Stiefo Grundschrift (as PDF or on screen).

 Developed by Andreas Hofer, with additions by Andreas Martin [Andreas Martin](https://github.com/AndreasMartin72) and [Florian Jenn](https://github.com/effjot)

+Please note: if you are only interested in “Grundschrift” (basic level), please have a look at branch `grundschrift`, where documentation is currently being improved.
+Branch `aufbauschrift-2` is a rework/update of “Aufbauschrift 2” (advanced level 2), but not yet finished.